Misuse of U.S. Heritage Law: State Department Seeks Blockade on Nepalese Art

 The facts on how, when and where art left Nepal, the failure to meet US legal requirements, and the threat to Nepalese and Tibetan art in the US.

-Three alleged saddhus (Hindu holy men) sitting on the Vishnu Temple of Kathmandu's Durbar Square, Nepal, performing the vitarka mudrā.
-The photographer notes that they may not be saddhus in the strict sense of the word.
-Photo by Markus Koljonen, May 10, 2008, CCA-SA 3.0.
+Three saddhus seated at temple on Kathmandu's Durbar Square, Nepal, performing the vitarka mudrā.
+Photo Markus Koljonen, May 10, 2008, CCA-SA 3.0.

 The following expansion of our September 5, 2023 article on Nepal is drawn from testimony to the Cultural Property Advisory Committee, Bureau of Educational and Cultural Affairs, U.S. Department of State on the 2023 Request for a Memorandum of Understanding Between the United States of America and the Federal Democratic Republic of Nepal.[1]